-June is Pet Pawparedness Month.
 We know pets are part of the family too!
 And being part of a family means keeping your loved ones safe—especially during Arizona’s severe weather events.
-This month, consider your pet’s unique needs and incorporate them into your emergency supplies kit and family emergency plan.
+Consider your pet’s unique needs and incorporate them into your emergency supplies kit and family emergency plan.
 Depending on the time of year, your pet’s needs will change.
 Learn how to adjust your pet's emergency plan depending on these factors.

-Items to include in your emergency supplies kit:
+Items to include in your emergency go kit:

 - Food and water for at least three days for each pet, bowls and a manual can opener if you are packing canned pet food.
 While your pet may not need that much, keep an extra gallon on hand to use if your pet has been exposed to chemicals or flood waters and needs to be rinsed.